nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 In fact several application servers have OSGi support, and Nuxeo EP currently deploys OSGi and Nuxeo Components in JBoss 5 and Tomcat 6.

-The difficulty will be to disturb as less as possible the people deploying on premises application :
+The difficulty will be to disturb as less as possible the people deploying on premises application:

 => this must be as simple and copying a WAR or an EAR

- => it does not means we need to deploy a real WAR or EAR
-    ( we can rely on deployment hooks and embedded OSGi runtime)
+=> it does not means we need to deploy a real WAR or EAR (we can rely on deployment hooks and embedded OSGi runtime)

 ### Multi-tenancy

 We have use cases for using Nuxeo DM as a multi-tenant aware platform.

-The typical requirements are :
+The typical requirements are:

  - be able to have per-tenant data